qat.experimental.dialect.pulse.ir package

 frequency¶ (

-StringAttr) – The string attribute containing the physical channel identifier.imbalance¶ (
+StringAttr) – The string attribute containing the port identifier.imbalance¶ (

 Optional[FloatAttr]) – The float attribute representing the imbalance between I and Q paths, obtained from mixer calibrations.
 Optional.phase_offset¶ (